amanda-f-ndsu/byte_le_royale_2023/sphinx/pizza.rst

  Name              Type                        Description
 ================  =========================== ===================
- state              PizzaState enums            An enum that describes what type of state the pizza is in __topping          PizzaState enums            An enum that describes the topping on the pizza there can only be a maximum of 3 topping per pizza with the first topping is cheese and it required.
+ state              PizzaState enums            An enum that describes what type of state the pizza is in __topping          ToppingType enums           An enum that describes the topping on the pizza there can only be a maximum of 3 topping per pizza with the first topping is cheese and it required.
 ================  =========================== ===================

 Pizza State enum